dmd-program/dmd-100/lessons/narrative/introduction.md

 The goal of this lesson is not to teach you every facet and application of storytelling.
 Mastering this subject, as with most subjects, will take quite a long time.
 Instead, you will learn about common elements of story-telling, structural models, and methods for building stories that you can apply as a framework for just about everything you make in your design careers.

+In this lesson, you will:

-Read, watch, and listen to lesson topics and case studies Reading assignment quick responses
+1. Read, watch, and listen to lesson topics and case studies
+2. Reading assignment quick responses
-Storytelling activities
+3. Storytelling activities
-You will create and tell an interactive story of your design.
+4. You will create and tell an interactive story of your design.
-End-of-lesson course-wide discussion
+5. End-of-lesson course-wide discussion

 # Citation